-Balance sheets that together provide an integrated system for measuring economic flows and the resulting stocks of non-financial and financial assets and liabilities
+Balance sheets that together provide an integrated system for measuring economic flows and the resulting stocks of non-financial and financial assets and liabilities are: -

 - Opening balance

-- Changes in stock positions
+- Changes in stock positions (net transactions, valuation changes and other changes in volume)

-- Closing balance
+- o Closing balance

-Flow of funds data, presented in a matrix form showing the financial transactions among all sub-sectors of an economy, are a particular focus of the financial statistics.
-Fully articulated flow of funds statements are, in essence, extensions of the financial account into three-dimensional matrices that show the transactions in financial assets and liabilities among sectors / sub-sectors and non-residents.
+Flow of funds data, presented in a matrix form showing the financial transactions among all sectors/ sub-sectors of the economy are a particular focus of the financial statistics.
+Fully articulated flow of funds statements are, in essence, extensions of the financial account into three-dimensional matrices that show the transactions in financial assets and liabilities among sectors/ sub-sectors and non-residents.
 The components of basic flow of funds account and detailed flow of funds account are provided in Annexure I.